HarvardChanSchool/self-hosted-upstream/wp-content/plugins/simple-history/readme.txt

 - **User Data Erasure Requests** – see when a user privacy data export request is added and when this request is approved by the user and when the user data is removed.

-### Support for third party plugins
+#### Build in logging for third party plugins

-By default Simple History comes with built in support for the following plugins:
+Simple History comes with built in support for many plugins:

-- **Jetpack** – The [Jetpack plugin](https://wordpress.org/plugins/jetpack/) is a plugin from Automattic (the company behind the WordPress.com service) that lets you supercharge your website by adding a lot of extra functions.
-  In Simple History you will see what Jetpack modules that are activated and deactivated.
+- **Jetpack** – See what Jetpack modules that are activated and deactivated.

-- **Advanced Custom Fields (ACF)** – [ACF](https://www.advancedcustomfields.com/) adds fields to your posts and pages.
-  Simple History will log changes made to the field groups and the fields inside field groups.
-Your will see when both field groups and fields are created and modified.
+- **Advanced Custom Fields (ACF)** – See when field groups and fields are created and modified.

-- **User Switching** – The [User Switching plugin](https://wordpress.org/plugins/user-switching/) allows you to quickly swap between user accounts in WordPress at the click of a button.
-  Simple History will log each user switch being made.
+- **User Switching** – See each user switch being made.

-- **WP Crontrol** – The [WP Crontrol plugin](https://wordpress.org/plugins/wp-crontrol/) enables you to view and control what's happening in the WP-Cron system.
-  Simple History will log when cron events are added, edited, deleted, paused, resumed, and manually ran, and when cron schedules are added and deleted.
+- **WP Crontrol** – See when cron events are added, edited, deleted, paused, resumed, and manually ran, and when cron schedules are added and deleted.

-- **Enable Media Replace** – The [Enable Media Replace plugin](https://wordpress.org/plugins/enable-media-replace/) allows you to replace a file in your media library by uploading a new file in its place.
-  Simple history will log details about the file being replaced and details about the new file.
+- **Enable Media Replace** – See details about the file being replaced and details about the new file.

-- **Limit Login Attempts** – The plugin [Limit Login Attempts](https://wordpress.org/plugins/limit-login-attempts/) is old and has not been updated for 4 years.
-However it still has +1 million installs, so many users will benefit from Simple History logging login attempts, lockouts, and configuration changes made in the plugin Limit Login Attempts.
+- **Limit Login Attempts** – See login attempts, lockouts, and configuration changes made in the plugin Limit Login Attempts.

-- **Redirection** – The [redirection plugin](https://wordpress.org/plugins/redirection/) manages url redirections, using a nice GUI.
-Simple History will log redirects and groups that are created, changed, enabled or disabled and also when the global plugin settings have been modified.
+- **Redirection** – See redirects and groups that are created, changed, enabled or disabled and also when the global plugin settings have been modified.

-- **Duplicate Post** – The plugin [Duplicate Post](https://wordpress.org/plugins/duplicate-post/) allows users to clone posts of any type.
-Simple History will log when a clone of a post or page is done.
+- **Duplicate Post** –See when a clone of a post or page is done.

-- **Beaver Builder** – The plugin [Beaver Build](https://wordpress.org/plugins/beaver-builder-lite-version/) is a page builder for WordPress that adds a flexible drag and drop page builder to the front end of your WordPress website.
-Simple History will log when a Beaver Builder layout or template is saved or when the settings for the plugins are saved.
+- **Beaver Builder** – See when a Beaver Builder layout or template is saved or when the settings for the plugins are saved.

-Plugin authors can add support for Simple History in their plugins using the [logging API](https://simple-history.com/docs/logging-api/).
-Plugins that have support for Simple History includes:
+Is your plugin missing?
+No problem – plugin authors can add support for Simple History in their plugins using the [logging API](https://simple-history.com/docs/logging-api/).

+#### Plugins that have support for Simple History includes:

 - [Connections Business Directory](https://wordpress.org/plugins/connections/)
 - [Simple History Beaver Builder Add-On](https://wordpress.org/plugins/extended-simple-history-for-beaver-builder/)